 The team focus on administrative information security and trust on different levels (technology, person/process and organization).
 The approach is process oriented and the research have a successful way of combination with E-health.

-- Business Intelligence: focuses on the usage of business intelligence on both strategic level and operational level.
+Focus is on the usage of business intelligence on both strategic level and operational level for this team.
 Current projects explore maturity models within business intelligence, and usage of business intelligence within big data.

 The Information Systems research group cooperates in many ways with different partners to develop and contribute to education as well as research.
 Read more about who our partners are.